 Primary teeth aid in chewing food correctly, promoting healthy nutrition.

 Most children begin losing their baby teeth around the ages of 5 or 6, often with the front teeth first.
 They continue to lose baby teeth until the age of 12 or 13.
 This is when all the permanent teeth finally come through, except for the third molars (wisdom teeth).
 These molars begin to appear around ages 17 to 21.

 The American Academy of Pediatric Dentistry advises the following to make sure that your child eats correctly to maintain a healthy body and teeth:

 Ask your child's pediatric dentist to help you assess your child's diet.

 Shop smart.
 Don't stock your pantry with sugary or starchy snacks.

 Buy "fun foods" just for special times.

-Limit the number of snacks and choose nutritious snacks.
+Limit the number of sugary snacks and choose nutritious snacks.

 Provide a balanced diet and save foods with sugar or starch for mealtimes.

 Don't put your young child to bed with a bottle of milk, formula, or juice.